bcoles/kasld/docs/kaslr.md

 | `alpine-3.21-6.12.81-0-virt` | 16 MiB | 64 | 6 bits |
 | `debian-13-6.12.94_deb13-amd64` | 2 MiB | 505 | ~9 bits |

-Either is reproducible from the corpus:
+The alignment is what the readout carries, as the `Grain` of each image-base row; the slot count and entropy beside it are the window divided by that grain, and are stated here rather than printed, since the window a kernel randomized over is not something a userspace binary can read.
+Either capture's grain is reproducible from the corpus:

 ```
 extra/prepare-bundle tests/fixtures/x86_64/alpine-3.21-6.12.81-0-virt /tmp/r